Firefighter rehabilitation: Purpose

-Firefighter rehabilitation is designed to ensure that the physical and mental well-being of members operating at the scene of an emergency (or a training exercise) don't deteriorate to the point where it affects the safety of any other members.
+Firefighter rehabilitation is designed to ensure that the physical and mental well-being of members operating at the scene of an emergency (or a training exercise) don't deteriorate to the point where it affects the safety of any other members that are performing their duties.
 Firefighting is inherently dangerous in the best of circumstances, and any additional physical or mental stress increases the danger.
-In a 1993 US Coast Guard study of the effects of interior firefighting on the human body, researchers noted that the firefighter body core temperatures often reaches 104 degrees Fahrenheit during the firefight, even after short exposures.
+Studies have shown that core body temperature and heart rate can rise dramatically during firefighting operations.
+Without intervention, firefighters may be at risk for serious acute illness from the extreme conditions and high levels of exertion.

-The primary mission for fire command is to identify, examine, and evaluate the physical and mental status of fire-rescue personnel who have been working during the emergency incident or a training exercise.
-Following a proper survey, it should be determined what additional treatment, if any, may be required.
-According to the U.S. Federal Emergency Management Agency (FEMA), "Any activity/incident that is large in size, long in duration, and/or labor intensive will rapidly deplete the energy and strength of personnel and there merits consideration for rehabilitation."
+The primary mission for personnel responsible for firefighter rehabilitation is to assess, monitor and evaluate the physical and mental status of fire-rescue personnel who have been actively engaged in the emergency incident or a training exercise.
+Based on a comprehensive evaluation, they determine whether additional treatment, such as hydration, rest, medical care, psychological support is needed.
+Factors that influence the need for firefighter rehabilitation include (but not limited to), external conditions such as the temperature, intensity and duration of tasks being completed, and the use of Self-Contained Breathing Apparatus (SCBA).

+In addition to the mental and physical health assessments conducted during firefighter rehabilitation, this process enables each crew to perform a Personnel Accountability Report (PAR) internally.
+This report ensures that all members are accounted for, are aware of the next steps, and it allows for incident command or other command staff to provide operational updates, while also maintaining compliance with safety standards.

-Designating a Rehabilitation Area
+Designating a rehabilitation area

-A specially designated Rehabilitation Area is established at the discretion of the Incident Commander in consult with the senior Fire Safety Officer.
-If the Incident Commander determines that Rehab is necessary, qualified Paramedics or EMTs (assigned to the first alarm response) should be designated to manage the Rehab Area under the command of a fire or EMS officer or supervisor.
+A specially designated rehabilitation area is established at the discretion of the Incident Commander through standard operating procedures.
+If the Incident Commander determines that rehab is necessary, firefighters may be instructed to "self-rehab" in the case of smaller-scale incidents, or qualified paramedics or emergency medical technicians should be designated to manage the rehabilitation area under the command of a fire or emergency medical service officer or supervisor.
 The site should be located away from any environmental hazards, or by-products of the fire, such as smoke, gases or fumes.
 During hot months, the ideal location might include a shady, cool area distant from the incident.
 In winter, a warm, dry area is preferred.
 Regardless of the season, the area should be readily accessible to EMS-Rescue personnel and their equipment, so they may restock the sector with supplies, or in the event that ambulance transport is required.
+Rehab sites can take many forms, including lobbies of nearby buildings, parking lots, or grassy areas such as yards, parks, or fields.
+Specially designed rehab vehicles are also used by many fire departments and EMS agencies.

-Rehab sites can also be established in the lobbies of nearby buildings, a parking lot, or even inside municipal buses.
-During large-scale incidents, like multi-alarm fires, multiple Rehab Areas may be necessary.
+During large-scale incidents, like multi-alarm fires, multiple rehabilitation areas may be necessary.